 - Stock Dividend: It is another form of distribution wherein instead of paying out cash to the shareholders, the company decides on issuing additional shares to the shareholders thus increasing the total invested capital of the shareholders.
 If the company is performing well, this type of situation is a win-win for both company and shareholders since the shareholder will be more earning with the increasing market prices without any extra investment and company will also not have to part with the profits for the year.

-Chronology of Dividend Payment
+Chronology of Dividends

 - Announcement/Declaration Date: Date on which the company’s management announced the dividend payments.
 The board decides on the amount to be paid and also the date on which it should be paid.